omron-sinicx/srsd-benchmark/README.md

 ## Select the best model per dataset for DSO and AI Feynman
 Due to their original implementations, DSO and AI Feynman are difficult to work with optuna for hyperparameter tuning.
 If there are multiple trained models with different seeds and/or hyperparameters, select the best model per dataset based on relative error on validation split like other methods in this repository.
+e.g., DSO

 ```shell
 pipenv run python model_selector.py --est ./dso_results/est_eq* \